-- A. Medical Insurance: The City is committed to employee well-being, and as a core benefit, offers medical plans through the Public Employees Medical and Hospital Care Act (PEMHCA).
+A. Medical Insurance: The City is committed to employee well-being, and as a core benefit, offers medical plans through the Public Employees Medical and Hospital Care Act (PEMHCA).
 The City shall establish a Cafeteria Plan ("Plan") for health premiums.
-The City's contribution to the plan includes the Minimum Employer Contribution amounts mandated under the Public Employee Medical and Hospital Care Act (PEMHCA).
+The City's contribution to the plan includes the Minimum Employer Contribution amounts mandated under PEMHCA.

 1. Plan Premium Contributions: The city will make monthly contributions toward plan premiums, with the employee responsible for any remaining premium of their selected health plan.
-City contributions include the PEMHCA Minimum Employer Contribution (MEC) amount.

-2. City Contribution: The City's monthly contribution amount will be recalculated annually for each of the three subscriber tiers (employee only, employee and 1 dependent, employee and 2 or more dependents).

-- Annual Recalculation Formula: Previous Year's Contribution + 80% of Average Monthly Premium increase of available plans within Placer County, excluding the highest and lowest. - The initial plan year contributions for this agreement are:
+2. City Contribution: The City's monthly contribution amount will be recalculated annually for each of the three subscriber tiers (employee only, employee and 1 dependent, employee and 2 or more dependents). - Annual Recalculation Formula: Previous Year's Contribution + 80% of Average Monthly Premium increase of available plans within Placer County, excluding the highest and lowest. - The initial plan year contributions for this agreement are: